-- If a student is notified by a public health, school or medical official (or nurse or doctor, etc) to undergo quarantine, then that student should immediately contact the instructor (contact by email: hstrickland@southplainscollege.edu), before a test or quiz or assignment/lab exercise is scheduled to be due.
-If adjustments to the testing date are required, then they will be discussed ahead of time. - All quizzes in this class (called Blackboard Quizzes or BB Quizzes) will be on Blackboard. - Blackboard Quizzes will be administered throughout the semester, and due dates will be provided within the corresponding Weekly Learning Modules.
-Some quizzes will be related to pre-assigned readings from the required textbook.
-Other quizzes will cover lecture material and lab material from the assigned Learning Module. - All Unit Tests (Tests #1 through #4) and all Blackboard Quizzes are "open-books" and "open-notes" and "open-web searches", BUT there is a time limit for completing each exam or quiz, and test questions and answers (if multiple choice) are randomized, so students are advised to have studied before taking the exam or quiz. - Also, please note that not all "web searches" provide reliable information, nor do all "web searches" match evidence-based scientific knowledge.
+- All Unit Tests (Tests #1 through #4) and all Blackboard Quizzes are "open-books" and "open-notes" and "open-web searches", BUT there is a time limit for completing each exam or quiz, and test questions and answers (if multiple choice) are randomized, so students are advised to have studied before taking the exam or quiz. - Also, please note that not all "web searches" provide reliable information, nor do all "web searches" match evidence-based scientific knowledge.
 Students should study materials provided in lecture, reading assignments, laboratory exercises, and any study-aids or additional resources provided within this course when preparing for graded quizzes & tests.
-Internet searches for answers to test questions may not provide the student with correct answers. - Although students are authorized to use their textbooks, notes, lab books & notes, and web searches while taking a Blackboard Quiz or Unit Test, each student must personally take each quiz/test by themselves (without the aid of another student, or a former student, or any human or virtual assistant, or a tutor, and this includes without the aid of text-messaging or instant-messaging), unless a student has received approval for specific Special Accommodations (see Policy below). - Using the aid of another person or virtual assistant when taking a Blackboard Quiz or Unit Test is considered Cheating (see Policy above), unless a student has received approval for specific Special Accommodations (see Policy below). - In order to be considered for eligibility to make-up a Blackboard Quiz, the student must meet "excused-absence" criteria AND the student (or a representative) must contact the instructor within 24 hours of the Quiz due date. - The lowest (1) Blackboard Quiz grade will be dropped before the final course average is calculated at the end of the semester.
+Internet searches for answers to test questions may not provide the student with correct answers.
+Some test questions specifically ask student to use material as presented in lecture or lab in order to correctly answer a question. - Although students are authorized to use their textbooks, notes, lab books & notes, and web searches while taking a Blackboard Quiz or Unit Test, each student must personally take each quiz/test by themselves without the aid of another student, or a former student, or any human or virtual assistant, or a tutor, and this includes without the aid of text-messaging or instant-messaging or using Blackboard Collaborate Ultra, unless a student has received approval for specific Special Accommodations (see Policy below). - Using the aid of another person or virtual assistant when taking a Blackboard Quiz or Unit Test is considered Cheating (see Policy above), unless a student has received approval for specific Special Accommodations through the SPC Disability Services Office (see Policy below). - In order to be considered for eligibility to make-up a Blackboard Quiz, the student must meet "excused-absence" criteria AND the student (or a representative) must contact the instructor within 24 hours of the Quiz due date. - The lowest (1) Blackboard Quiz grade will be dropped before the final course average is calculated at the end of the semester.
 If a student misses a Blackboard Quiz and does not meet "excused absence" criteria for make-up opportunity, and does not notify the instructor within 24 hours of the quiz due date, then that grade of zero will become that student's dropped quiz grade for the semester.
 No student can drop more than one Blackboard Quiz. - Please make sure to use a reliable computer on a reliable Internet connection to take Blackboard Quizzes and Unit Tests.
 Only on rare occurrences will the Instructor reset a student's quiz or test attempt.
+If the Instructor resets a student's testing, that will be "One-Time Only" for the semester. - Smartphones or mobile devices cannot be used for taking tests, taking quizzes, or for submission of assignments.

-Student Performance Assessment using Homework, Worksheets and Laboratory Exercises:
+Student Performance Assessment using Homework, Worksheets & Laboratory Exercises: